ChimeHQ/WindowTreatment/README.md

 **WindowTitlebarAwareViewController**

-A wrapper controller useful in cases where you need to use WindowTitlebarAwareView with a system that only accepts NSViewControllers, like NSSplitViewController.
+A wrapper controller useful in cases where you need to use `WindowTitlebarAwareView` with a system that only accepts `NSViewControllers`, like `NSSplitViewController`.

 **WindowStateObserver**

-Convenience wrappers around observation of NSWindow states like `key` and `main`.
+Wrappers around observation of `NSWindow` states for `key`, `main`, and tabbing.
 Very useful for UI changes in response to these changes.
+Particularly for tab state, which is very challenging to observe correctly in all cases.

 **WindowStateAwareView**

-Super-simple class that uses `WindowStateObserver` and provides a nice base for NSView subclasses that need to change their appearance depending on host window state.
+Super-simple class that uses `WindowStateObserver` and provides a nice base for `NSView` subclasses that need to change their appearance depending on host window main/key state.

 **ApplicationWindowState**